basnijholt/glove80-tailorkey/README.md

 ## Highlights
 - The default, TailorKey, QuantumTouch, and Glorious Engrammer families live under `src/glove80/families/` with typed specs, factories, and regression tests.
 - Metadata travels with the package (`src/glove80/families/*/metadata.json`), so the CLI and library always agree on UUIDs, release notes, and output paths.
-- A Typer-powered CLI (`python -m glove80 generate …`) replaces ad-hoc scripts and keeps the regeneration workflow uniform across layouts.
+- A Typer-powered CLI (`glove80 generate …`) replaces ad-hoc scripts and keeps the regeneration workflow uniform across layouts.
 - Release artifacts are grouped under `layouts/<layout>/releases`, keeping the repo root clean while preserving the published JSON verbatim.

 ## Quick Start